A Pseudo-Polynomial Algorithm for Mean Payoff Stochastic Games with Perfect Information and Few Random Positions: Introduction

-Our algorithm for the ergodic case is based on potential transformations which change the local reward without changing the normal form of the game; see Section~\ref{ssPot}.
-We would like to bring the local rewards to such a form that every locally optimal move is also globally optimal.
-Starting from zero potentials, and depending on the current locally optimal rewards (maximum for \Max, minimum for \Min, and average for Random), the algorithm keeps selecting a subset of positions and reducing their potentials until either the locally optimal rewards at different positions become sufficiently close to each other, or a proof of non-ergodicity is obtained in the form of a certain partition of the positions.
 The upper bound on the running time consists of three technical parts.
 The first one is to show that if the number of iterations becomes too large, then there is a large enough potential gap to ensure non-ergodicity.
 In the second part, we show that the range of potentials can be kept sufficiently small throughout the algorithm, namely $\|x^*\|_{\infty}\leq n Rk(2D)^{k}$, and hence the range of the transformed rewards does not explode.
 The third part concerns the required accuracy.
 We show that it is enough to use an accuracy of

 in order to guarantee that the algorithm either finds the exact value or discovers non-ergodicity.
 As we shall see below, this accuracy is also enough to find an optimal strategy in the non-ergodic case.
 This contrasts with the fact that there is an example with $k=1$, in which the difference between two distinct values is exponentially small in $n$; see \cite{BEGM-ORL}.
-We also show the lower bound $D^{\Omega(k)}$ on the running time of the algorithm of Theorem \ref{t-main} by constructing a series of games, with only random positions (that is, weighted Markov chains).
+We also show a lower bound of $D^{\Omega(k)}$ on the running time of the algorithm of Theorem \ref{t-main} by constructing a series of games, with only random positions (that is, weighted Markov chains).